Georgia State Route 21: 1920s and 1930s

 SR 21 was established at least as early as 1919 on its current path from Savannah to Millen, and traveled north-northwest to end in Waynesboro.
 By the end of September 1921, it was extended north-northeast to Augusta, replacing a segment of SR 12.
 By October 1926, US 17/SR 25 was designated on the southern two-thirds of the Chatham County portion of SR 21, but there was no indication if SR 21 was truncated off this segment.
 In 1930, US 25 was designated on SR 21 from Millen to Augusta.
 About seven years later, SR 119 was designated on the path of SR 21 southeast of Springfield.
 At the end of the year, the 1938 GDOT map showed more detail for the highway; it was the first GDOT map that had inset maps for Savannah and Augusta.
 It showed that US 17/SR 21/SR 25 traveled west-northwest from Savannah on Bay Street.
 It also showed that US 25/SR 21 entered Augusta on Savannah Road, then began a concurrency with US 1/US 78/SR 4/SR 10/SR 12 (Milledgeville Road), traveled northeast on Twiggs Street, and curved to the north-northeast on 7th Street.
 At SR 28 (Broad Street), US 1/US 78/SR 4/SR 10/SR 12 traveled east-southeast on it, while US 25/SR 21 traveled west-northwest on it.
 They turned to the north-northeast on 13th Street to the South Carolina state line.
-Here, SR 21 ended, and US 25 continued to the north.
+Here, SR 21 continued as South Carolina Highway 21 (SC 21) when crossing the state line until 1928, as US 25 replaces SC 21 and continues through the state to the north.